LinguaLift: A Personalized, Textbook-Style Way To Learn A Language

 Tutor Support

-Another aspect of LinguaLift that makes it stand out from other online courses is the tutor support.
+Another way LinguaLift stands out from other online courses is the tutor support.
 Most other programs charge extra for help from language tutors, but a LinguaLift subscription includes this at no extra cost.

 You can contact the tutors whenever you have a question, too.
 However, it’s important to note that all messages with the tutor are text messages.
-You can’t actually speak with a tutor over the phone or video, unfortunately.
-For speaking practice, you can use a service like iTalki or Preply.
+You can’t actually speak with a tutor over the phone or video.
+For speaking practice, you can use a platform like iTalki or Preply.

 LinguaLift offers Hebrew, Japanese, and Russian courses.
 As of February 2021, the company started offering French and Spanish courses.
 While all of these languages are very different from each other, LinguaLift approaches learning them using the same methodology discussed above.
 Let’s take a look at each course individually.